Trigus42/crunchyroll-dl/README.md

 # crunchyroll-dl

 Tested with Python 3.9.1 and youtube-dl 2021.6.6
-Required Modules: 'youtube-dl', 'PyYAML', 'PrettyTable'
+Required Modules: 'youtube-dl', 'PyYAML', 'PrettyTable', 'bs4'

 This program uses the crunchyroll extractor from youtube-dl.
 It provides a CLI for downloading anime from Crunchyroll, displaying all videos with season, episode number and avaiable language.